BedruYimam/BedruYimam.github.io/_pages/about.md

 ## Biography

-I am a dedicated Computer Science lecturer and researcher at Wollo University in Ethiopia, specializing in Artificial Intelligence, Machine Learning, and Computer Vision.
+I am a dedicated Information Technology lecturer and researcher at Wollo University in Ethiopia, specializing in Artificial Intelligence, Machine Learning, and Computer Vision.
 My academic journey is driven by a passion for leveraging technology to address local and regional development challenges while contributing to the advancement of computer science education in Ethiopia.

 With a strong commitment to both teaching and research, I strive to bridge the gap between theoretical knowledge and practical applications, preparing the next generation of Ethiopian technologists and researchers to tackle complex problems through innovative solutions.

 ## Education

-**Doctor of Philosophy (PhD) in Computer Science**
+**Master of Science (MSc) in Information Technology**
 *[University Name], [City, Country]*
-*[Year] - Present*
-*Thesis: [Your Thesis Title]*
-*Advisor: [Advisor Name]*

-**Master of Science (MSc) in Computer Science**
-*[University Name], [City, Country]*
 *[Year] - [Year]*
 *Thesis: [Your Thesis Title]*
 *Advisor: [Advisor Name]*

-**Bachelor of Science (BSc) in Computer Science**
+**Bachelor of Science (BSc) in Information Technology**
 *[University Name], [City, Country]*
 *[Year] - [Year]*

 ## Academic Positions

-**Lecturer, Department of Computer Science**
+**Lecturer, Department of Information Technology**
 *Wollo University, Dessie, Ethiopia*
 *[Start Year] - Present*